✓ Updated February 2026

 Hike to the Summit of Mount Mansfield

-Challenge yourself with a hike up Vermont's highest peak, Mount Mansfield.
-The 'Chin' and 'Nose' offer dramatic, rocky ridgelines with unparalleled 360-degree views of the Green Mountains and beyond.
-For a less strenuous option, take the scenic auto road (toll required) to the summit parking area and enjoy a short walk to the top.
+Challenge yourself with a trek up Vermont's highest peak, Mount Mansfield.
+The 'Chin' and 'Nose' formations offer dramatic, rugged terrain and unparalleled 360-degree views of the Green Mountains and beyond.
+For a less strenuous option, drive the scenic Smugglers' Notch road, stopping at overlooks.

 Explore the Quirky Charm of Brattleboro